-Any former ASU student who has not been enrolled at ASU for three or more semesters, completed their previous degree program, or was academic disqualified must reapply to the university.
+Any former ASU student who has not been enrolled at ASU for seven or more semesters, completed their previous degree program, or was academic disqualified must reapply to the university.
 For more information on how submit an application for readmission, go to the Undergraduate Readmission page.

 Readmission processing occurs somewhat differently than transfer or freshman admission.
 Expect the process to take longer than your first application.
 Complete your application (submit electronic application and complete any to-do’s, such transcript submission) at least one month prior to the start of the session to which you are applying.
 Doing so will guarantee time for an admission decision to process and for you to complete any necessary tasks, such as academic advising, prior to enrollment.

 How you left the university will determine what requirements you must meet in order to gain readmission into a program at The College.

 If you left the university with a 2.0 GPA or over, you will need to meet the readmission requirements for any given program.
 Find your program of interest in the Undergraduate Degrees page.

 Most programs at The College only require that your previous GPA was 2.0 or higher.
 The following programs include additional requirements:

 If you left the university on academic probation, you are eligible for readmission into most CLAS programs.
 Find your program of interest in the Undergraduate Degrees page.
 You will not be eligible for the following programs: